Organotitanium chemistry: Compounds

-Alkyl titanium chlorides and alkoxides
+Alkyl titanium chlorides

 Simple alkyl complexes of titanium, e.g. Ti(CH2Ph)4, where Ph is phenyl, are rare.
 Several mixed alkyl-titanium-halides and alkyl-titanium-alkoxides are utilized in organic synthesis, even if they are not often well characterized.
 At least from the commercial perspective, the most useful organotitanium compounds are generated by combining titanium(III) chloride and diethylaluminium chloride.
 As Ziegler–Natta catalysts, such species efficiently catalyze the polymerization of ethene.
 The process is heterogeneous and no organotitanium intermediates have been well characterized for this process.

 Numerous organotitanium reagents are produced by combining titanium tetrachloride, titanium tetraalkoxides, or mixtures thereof with organolithium, organomagnesium, and organozinc compounds.
 Such compounds find occasional use as stoichiometric reagents in organic synthesis.
 Methyltitanium trichloride, nominally CH3TiCl3, can be prepared by treating titanium(IV) chloride with dimethylzinc in dichloromethane at −78 °C. It delivers a methyl groups to carbonyl compounds and alkyl halides.
 "Methyltriisopropoxytitanium" is a related reagent.
 A dialkyltitanium species is implicated for Ti-promoted cyclopropanations starting from a Grignard reagent and an ester.
 This reaction is the basis of the Kulinkovich reaction:

 "Lombardo's reagent" is used for methylenation.
 It is functionally related to the Dibromomethane-Zinc-Titanium(IV) Chloride reagent.
 This chemistry addresses a shortcoming of the Wittig reagent by methylenating enolisable carbonyl groups without loss of stereochemical integrity (Lombardo Methylenation).
 It can for example also be applied in a conversion of a ketene into an allene: